brontosaurusrex/brontosaurusrex.github.io/_posts/2023-06-19-Waveform-with-moving-head-via-ffmpeg-from-audio-file.md

 scrot: <https://i.imgur.com/YtrqzeH.png>

 Notes: This can be a lot shorter and could make an interesting script.
 It appears as if head is not completely in sync with audio.
-The final container format may be MATROŠKA (mkv), since it suports wide variety of audio codecs (AAC, FLAC, mp3...), so audio transcoding may be omitted.
+The final container format may be MATROŠKA (mkv), since it supports wide variety of audio codecs (AAC, FLAC, mp3...), so audio transcoding may be omitted.

 FIXME: 1. audio not exactly in sync with head, 2. use modern ffmpeg syntax.